 As a physiotherapist, my objective for each person is finding the root cause of their symptoms in order to effectively treat them.
 I work together with the individual in assisting them to achieve their goals and further empowering them.
 Some of the treatment techniques I incorporate include manual therapy, soft tissue release, acupuncture/dry needling, exercise therapy, and education.

 Additionally, as a certified yoga instructor, I enjoy integrating yoga as part of one's physiotherapy treatment for those curious or interested in yoga.

 I am a member in good standing with the Ontario and Canadian Physiotherapy Association (Orthopaedic & Women's Health Division), an Examiner for the Ontario Clinical Exams regulated by The College of Physiotherapists of Ontario, as well as a member of the International Society for Sexual Medicine.
-I am also a Physiotherapist Examiner for the Canadian Alliance of Physiotherapy Regulators.

 Outside of work, some of my personal playtime includes staying active through a balance of strength training, running, and yoga.